 One of the key considerations when converting barns is the use of natural light.
 Barns are typical for having either small openings for ventilation purposes or enormous cart door openings, so lack of light can be a problem.

-On the main elevations, window and door openings will often be restricted (by reluctant planners) to those that already exist so you may have to be more creative in finding ways of introducing light.
-On secondary elevations however, some additional doors and windows may be allowed subject to consent.
+On the main elevations, window and door openings will often be restricted to those that already exist.
+On secondary elevations some additional window openings and doorways may be allowed.

 - adding conservation-style rooflights on less prominent elevations

 - using glass pantiles or discreet ridge glazing

 Using open plan living arrangements will also aid in maximising the amount of light entering the internal space.

 Windows and doors need to be simple, robust and functional in style.
 Setting the windows back into the walls also helps to maintain the shadow lines of the original openings and limits reflections.

 If there are any original windows left intact, then it is worth considering salvaging and repairing these, or at least using them as a template for replacements.
 If there are no surviving windows, look at local farm buildings in the vicinity for clues as to the tradition.
 Off-the-shelf windows are unlikely to be suitable for size or design.

 Narrow ventilation slits are common in agricultural buildings in some areas, and these can be glazed with a fixed double-glazed unit.
 Other openings can also be fitted with fixed glazed units, as these may read as unaltered open voids.